Interview Skills Course

-- Each learner to be assessed against an agreed level of competency.
+- We assess each learner against an agreed level of competency.

 - Well researched and relevant content.

-The focus for the course needs to be everyone who is going to carry out a recruitment interview or a selection interview.
-The process of interviewing is so open to unconscious bias that it is only fair that all recruiters receive the full training.
+The focus for the Interview Skills course needs to be everyone who is going to carry out a recruitment interview or a selection interview.
+Interviewing is so open to unconscious bias that it is only fair for all recruiters to receive the full training.

 - Produce a person specification which matches task and culture